PhiBao/skycasino/README.md

 ### **Current Status**

-✅ **Blackjack** - Fully functional with encrypted dealer cards, deployed on Sepolia
+- ✅ **Blackjack** — Demo of encrypted dealer-hole primitive; deployed to Sepolia and playable via the frontend.
+- ✅ **CoinFlip** — Core commit/reveal flow implemented and deployed to Sepolia; playable via the frontend.
+- ✅ **Poker (Heads-Up simplified)** — Basic heads-up poker flow with encrypted hole-card primitives; deployed and playable.

 ---